Jamal Agnew: Jacksonville Jaguars

 On March 17, 2021, Agnew signed a three-year, $14.25 million contract with the Jacksonville Jaguars.
-In a Week 2 loss to the Denver Broncos, Agnew scored his first touchdown for the Jaguars with a 102 yard kick-off return, setting a franchise record for longest kick return in the process.
-On September 26, 2021, the following week against the Arizona Cardinals, he scored another touchdown on a 109 yard return of a missed 68 yard field goal attempt, tying the NFL record for longest play with Antonio Cromartie and Cordarrelle Patterson, at the end of the first half in the 19–31 loss.
+In a Week 2 loss to the Broncos, Agnew scored his first touchdown for the Jaguars with a 102 yard kick-off return, setting a franchise record for longest kick return in the process.
+On September 26, 2021, the following week against the Arizona Cardinals, he scored another touchdown on a 109 yard return of a missed 68-yard field goal attempt, tying the NFL record for longest play with Antonio Cromartie and Cordarrelle Patterson, at the end of the first half in the 19–31 loss.
+He was named AFC Special Teams Player of the Month for September.
 He suffered a hip injury in Week 11 and was placed on injured reserve on November 22, 2021.

 In 2022, Agnew played in 15 games, gaining 1,025 all-purpose yards and averaging 26 yards per kickoff return.
-In the Jaguars 31-30 win over the Los Angeles Chargers in the wildcard round of the playoffs, he returned 4 kickoffs for 134 yards.
-In the Jaguars divisional round loss to the Kansas City Chiefs, Agnew returned 3 kickoffs for 131 yards, 3 punts for 23, and had 7 yards from scrimmage.
-However, he committed a costly fourth quarter fumble in the opposing red zone.
+In the Jaguars 31–30 win over the Los Angeles Chargers in the Wild Card Round of the playoffs, he returned four kickoffs for 134 yards.
+In the Jaguars' Divisional Round loss to the Kansas City Chiefs, Agnew returned three kickoffs for 131 yards, three punts for 23, and had seven yards from scrimmage.
+However, he committed a costly fourth-quarter fumble in the opposing red zone.

-He was named to 2023 Pro Bowl after Baltimore Ravens' kick returner Devin Duvernay was deemed unable to play due to injury.
+Agnew was named to 2023 Pro Bowl after Baltimore Ravens' kick returner Devin Duvernay was deemed unable to play due to injury.

+On November 12, 2023, in a Week 10 game against the San Francisco 49ers, Agnew was tackled in the first quarter and suffered a rib and shoulder injury, sidelining him for the rest of the game.
+He was placed on the injured reserve on November 18.
+He was activated on December 16.

+Pittsburgh Steelers

+On November 12, 2024, Agnew was signed to the Pittsburgh Steelers practice squad.

+Atlanta Falcons

+On March 20, 2025, Agnew signed with the Atlanta Falcons.